suravshrestha/logtracker/README.md

 # Log Tracker

+Note: This repo has some improvement over: https://github.com/Supriya090/LogTracker

 Log Tracker is a web application to track the updates of a project or a thesis.
 The application has three modes:
 * **Admin Mode**
 An admin